Pipeline-To-Better-Placemaking/Pipeline-To-Better-Placemaking/README.md

 7. We recommend inviting the team as **Developers** and the project manager as **Admim**
    (NOTE: Expo invitations do expire so be sure to accept them soon after sending.)
 ### [Updating the build](https://docs.expo.dev/build/setup/)
+The link in the header has the relevant information
+   Only update the internal build with completed components.
+   Otherwise use ```eas update``` to and follow the prompts to update the master branch of the internal deployment

 ## Running a Local Instance
 Prerequisite: Install Expo Go (refer to [Expo Guide](#expo-guide) -> [Installing Expo](#installing-expo))